Anderson Cooper: Early life and education

 Cooper was born in Manhattan, New York City, the younger son of writer Wyatt Emory Cooper and artist Gloria Vanderbilt.
 His maternal grandparents were millionaire equestrian Reginald Claypoole Vanderbilt of the Vanderbilt family and socialite Gloria Morgan Vanderbilt, and Reginald's patrilineal great-grandfather was business magnate Cornelius Vanderbilt, who founded the prominent Vanderbilt shipping and railroad fortune.
 He has two older half-brothers, Leopold Stanislaus "Stan" Stokowski (b.
 1950) and Christopher Stokowski (b.
 1952), from Gloria's ten-year marriage to conductor Leopold Stokowski.
 In 2014, Cooper appeared in Henry Louis Gates Jr.'s Finding Your Roots, where he learned of an ancestor, Burwell Boykin, who was a slave owner from the southern United States.

+Cooper grew up in the Upper East Side neighborhood in Manhattan, New York and in Southampton, New York on Long Island.

 Cooper's media experience began early.
 As a baby, he was photographed by Diane Arbus for Harper's Bazaar.
 At the age of three, Cooper was a guest on The Tonight Show on September 17, 1970, appearing with his mother.
 At the age of nine, he appeared on To Tell the Truth as an impostor.
 From age 10 to 13, Cooper modeled with Ford Models for Ralph Lauren, Calvin Klein and Macy's.

 Wyatt experienced a series of heart attacks while undergoing open-heart surgery, and died January 5, 1978, at the age of 50.
 Cooper considers his father's book Families to be "sort of a guide on... how he would have wanted me to live my life and the choices he would have wanted me to make.
 And so I feel very connected to him."